fmilana/TranslationAnnotator/README.md

 # Translation Annotator

+An Electron application to display and compare manual and AI-generated annotations of English translations of "Conversations on the Plurality of Worlds" by Bernard Le Bovier de Fontenelle.

 ## Instructions

-Create a conda env and install requirements.txt
+To run the application:

-navigate to app and install nodejs
+1. Navigate to /app and install nodejs and Electron

-npm start?
+2. Run  ```npm start``` to run the app

+(install pip libraries from requirements.txt in the root folder to run python scripts)

+To build executables:

-install electron-builder
+1. Navigate to /app and install electron-builder

-npm run build --
+2. Run ```npm run build:[win/mac/linux]```

+3. Navigate to app/dist for executables